Problem · US site architecture

 Case studies open with engineering achievementCase studies open with quantified outcome and customer name

-Pricing posture not present or "starting from"Pricing posture aligned with US fixed-quote and SLA framing
+How the price is presented not present or "starting from"How the price is presented aligned with US fixed-quote and SLA framing

-No structured data, AI assistants do not surface the firmSchema, structured data, citations, named peers in machine-readable form
+No structured data, AI assistants do not surface GMASchema, structured data, named peers, and answer-engine-fit proof

 Bounce rate above 70%, dwell under 10 secondsBounce rate at category benchmark, dwell aligned with home site